 10) Get to work

-By practicing a dedicated summer morning routine and doing a few focused things after you wake up, you can set yourself for a productive day ahead.
+By practicing a dedicated summer morning routine and doing a few focused things after you wake up, you can set yourself up for a productive day ahead.
 Starting your day with these steps might take time, but once you develop these habits, you are sure to witness a streaming success in your life.
 When you see yourself succeeding at something, it builds your confidence and motivation to achieve further.
-Hence, start building momentum for these summer morning habits, and give yourself an energetic and happy day ahead.